urbit/docs/docs/programming/hoon.md

 ## Hoon

-Hoon is our programming language
+Hoon is a strict, typed, pure functional language that compiles itself to Nock.

 <list src="."></list>